rHedBull/strategey_RL_env/README.md

 ### Buildings
 #### Roads
-- must be placed on an already self claimed tile
+- can be placed next to an self owned city
-- or next to another building including roads and bridges
+- can be placed next to another road or bridge, which does not have to be self owned/ build
-- only placeable on: normal Land, Dessert and Marsh
+- only placeable on: normal Land, Dessert, Mountain and Marsh
+- placement on Mountain costs twice as much

 #### Bridge
-- must be placed on an already self claimed tile
+- can be placed next to an self owned city
-- or next to another building including roads and bridges
+- can be placed next to another road or bridge, which does not have to be self owned/ build
 - only placeable on: normal Ocean and River

 #### City
 - can only be placed on a visible or already self claimed tiles
+- placement must keep clear of the city_clearance_distance from the next city
 - placing a city claims the tile
 - only placeable on: normal Land, Dessert and Marsh

 #### Farm
 - can only be placed on an already self claimed tile
 - only placeable on: normal Land and Marsh
+- placement on a tile with the resource Grain doubles the output of the mine

 #### Mine
 - can only be placed on an already self claimed tile
-- only placable on Mountain or resource
+- only placeable on Mountain tile with or without a resource
+- placement on a Mountain tile with the resource Metall doubles the output of the mine

 ### Land Types
 - normal Land